Ryannachmand/Ryannachmand/README.md

 ## Currently Building

-- Expanding agent-assisted single-cell RNA-seq workflows within **scRNAseq-skills-v2**.
+- Expanding agent-assisted single-cell RNA-seq workflows within **scRNAseq-skills-v2** and applying to new datasets.
-- Developing accessible computational biology software through the **Lab Analysis Platform**.
+- Improving the accessibility of computational biology software through the **Lab Analysis Platform**.
 - Exploring state-of-the-art methods to improve accuracy of image analysis pipeline.

 ---